In 2008, at the 1,000 largest American companies (by revenue), 80 new CEOs were appointed, and only 44 of them — 55% — were from within.

-One company that stands out as having done consistently well with the process is McDonald's Corp, headquartered in Oak Brook, Illinois.
-While stumbling in 2013, the past decade has been good for the world's largest fast-food chain operating 33,000 locations in 118 countries.
+One company that stands out for consistently doing well with the process is McDonald's Corp, headquartered in Oak Brook, Illinois.
+While the past decade has been a stumble for the world's largest fast-food chain, it has been good for the chain, which operates 33,000 locations in 118 countries.

 Current CEO Don Thompson inherited from his predecessor, Jim Skinner, eight years of solid sales growth and a nearly 188% increase in McDonald's stock.
 Longer-term McDonald's stock has returned 8,000% over the last 30 years.
 (My Daily Finance)